-ITSM stands for Information Technology Service Management.
-It refers to the processes and policies that technical teams design, plan, and deliver to their clients.
+ITSM refers to the processes and policies that technical teams design, plan, and deliver to their clients.
 In comparison to traditional tech-driven IT management approaches, ITSM focuses on the customer’s needs or requirements.
 Put simply, instead of focusing on the hardware or systems, it aims to enhance IT customer service consistently in relation to their business goals.

-After its introduction in the 1980s, when it was mainly used in data center management, ITSM has had a lot of changes.
+After its introduction in the 1980s, when it was mainly used in data center management, IT Service Management has had a lot of changes.
 It used to provide an organized approach to the management of IT resources back then.
 However, its modern version is more broad, referring to all-encompassing business and IT convergence practices.

 As your organization develops, you may want to bring in ITSM processes to get optimal results out of your investment.